zuozhenggh/learning-library/analytics-library/oas-new/augmented-analytics/augmented-analytics.md

 - The employee data needed to predict who else might leave our organizaton is already in our Oracle database **Note**: in order to fully leverage OML capabilities both the machine learning model and data needed to make a prediction must be in the Oracle database.

-1. From the browser session you started in [Lab: Initialize Environment](?lab=init-start-oas), go to the landing page and along the upper RHS click the three vertical dots to open the drop down menu then select Register ML Model.
+1. From the browser session you started in [Lab: Initialize Environment](?lab=init-start-oas), go to the landing page and along the upper right hand side click the three vertical dots to open the drop down menu then select Register ML Model.

     ![](./images/hr3-1.png "Register ML Model option")